riboviz/workflows/nextflow/README.md

 ### Run the RiboViz example

-`riboviz.nf` as a subset of the RiboViz workflow which implements the following steps:
+[riboviz.nf](./riboviz.nf) is a subset of the RiboViz workflow which implements the following steps:

 1. Read configuration information from YAML configuration file.
 2. Build hisat2 indices if requested.